-- the accompanying financial report of the Consolidated Entity is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001. - the financial report also complies with International Financial Reporting Standards as disclosed in Note b.
+- a. the accompanying financial report of the Consolidated Entity is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.